oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (
     ((select public.get_my_role()) = 'admin')
     OR
-    ( -- Teacher can only create/update/delete their own
+    ( -- Teacher can only create/update/delete records they created
       ((select public.get_my_role()) = 'teacher') AND (marked_by_teacher_auth_id = (select auth.uid()))
     )
   );